Most Forgiving Irons 2024 (Our 12 Recommendations)

 For 99.9% of players globally, the answer is no. Henrik Stenson is considered one of the best and most consistent ball-strikers in the world, but even he uses cavity-back irons.

-The loss of performance on even a slight mis-hit when you’re using blades is so drastic that I don’t recommend them for any golfers at all.
+The loss of performance on even a slight mis-hit when you’re using blades is so drastic that we don’t recommend them for any golfers at all.

-The performance level of cavity-back irons is so high that I think every golfer will benefit from them at all levels.
+The performance level of cavity-back irons is so high that we think every golfer will benefit from them at all levels.

 Durability